A47126/Hanzi-CNN-Recognition/README.md

 - **Training**: Use `model.ipynb` to train the CNN model.
 Ensure your dataset is structured correctly before running the training notebook.
 - **Path Configuration**: If you encounter `FileNotFoundError`, please double-check the paths.
 Make sure the paths to your dataset and weight files match your local machine's directory structure.

-Created by Ngo Quang Tao - Thang Long University's Deep Learning Course
+Created by Ngo Quang Tao